Fortville with Kids | 10+ Family Friendly Things to do in Hancock County

 223 E. Staat Street

-Landmark Park is home to classic swings and a huge metal slide my kids love zipping down.
-Throughout the summer the park hosts a summer concert series and various holiday festivals complete with entertainment, vendors and food options.
+Landmark Park is home to classic swings and a huge metal slide that my kids love zipping down.
+Throughout the summer, the park hosts a summer concert series and various holiday festivals complete with entertainment, vendors, and food options.
 There is a cute gazebo to relax in the shade and watch the kids play.

 Other Family-Friendly Food Options in Fortville